-Meet & Greets are easy to set up and an important step to finding clients that are a great match for your sitting style.
-Along with this Sitter Resources post, here are a few of our top tricks, tips, and best practices for ensuring that a Meet & Greet goes well:
+Meet & Greets are easy to set up, and they're an important step to finding clients who are a great match for your sitting style.

-- Avoid surprises.
-If your own dog, other pets, or children will be part of the booking, bring them to the Meet & Greet.
+If your own dog, other pets, or children will be part of the booking, have them present at the Meet & Greet.
 Make sure everyone gets along.

-- Ask questions.
-For example, what tendencies or special quirks should you know about?
-If the dog has certain behaviors, do they show up only when they're away from their pet parent?
-Listen carefully to the answers, and ask yourself honestly whether you can handle the challenges and special needs the dog might present.
+Ask your client if their dog has any behavioral issues or special quirks that you should you know about.
+Does the dog behave differently when they're away from their pet parent?
+Do they have separation anxiety?
+Listen carefully to the answers, and ask yourself honestly whether you can handle the challenges and special needs the dog might have.

-- Trust your instincts.
-If you feel comfortable encouraging the pet parent to book right away, it’s probably a good fit.
-If you don’t feel comfortable—whatever the reason—be upfront and let them know it’s just not the right fit.
+After a Meet & Greet, if you feel comfortable with the dog and the stay expectations, then it’s probably a good fit.
+If you don’t feel comfortable—whatever the reason—be up front and let them know it isn't the right fit.

 For more tips on how to have a successful Meet & Greet, check out these resources from the Rover Blog: